andybega/spduration/cran-comments.md

 ## R CMD check results

-local - nothing
+There were no ERRORs or WARNINGs.

+There were 2 NOTEs:

 * checking CRAN incoming feasibility ...
-NOTE
+NOTE <br>
-Maintainer: 'Andreas Beger <adbeger@gmail.com>'
+Maintainer: 'Andreas Beger <adbeger@gmail.com>' <br>
 New submission

-On `win-builder.r` I get one additional note with R-release, but not with R-devel:
+On `win-builder.r` and with Travis CI I get one additional note:

 * checking package dependencies ...
-NOTE
+NOTE <br>
   No repository set, so cyclic dependency check skipped

 ## Downstream dependencies